chrira/ms-techlab/06-operators.md

 oc get pods
 ```

-You can also subscribe to the operator through the Console.
+You can also subscribe to the operator through the Console, though not all integration might be ready, due to being technical preview by default.

 You can see the running operator: